Mandarin & Mango Boutique Hotels

 • For a more challenging walk (more of a climb) try Butterfly Valley, an hour-long descent along steep, stony goat tracks to a glittering bay and sandy beach

-• For a quiet, civilised beach experience, head for Kidrak (10 minutes by car or dolmus).
-There is an entrance fee, but it’s a peach of a beach, and in the quieter months (June or October) you can virtually have the place to yourself
+• For a more accessible beach experience, head for Kidrak (10 minutes by car or dolmus).
+There is an entrance fee, but it’s a peach of a beach, with fine sand, sun-beds for hire and a cafe.
+And off-season, it’s less crowded and more civilised than Olu Deniz

 • Visit Fethiye (21km) for shopping, sightseeing (Lycian tombs, Roman theatre, the Archaeological Museum), hanging out in harbour bars or lunching in one of the town's many excellent restaurants; there's an International Culture and Arts Festival mid-May